 According to Normann & Ramirez (1993), strategy is the art of creating value.
 In a competitive environment, strategy is no longer a matter of positioning a fixed set of activities along a value chain.
 Their focus of strategic analysis is not the company or even the industry but the value creating system itself, within which different economic actors - supplier, business partners, allies, and customers - work together to co-produce value.
-The key strategic task is the reconfiguration of roles and relationships among the constellation of actors in order to mobilise the creation of value in new forms and by new players.
+The key strategic task is the reconfiguration of roles and relationships among the constellation of actors in order to mobilise the creation of value in new forms and by new players (for more detailed information please refer to Appendix C).